Rigside

 Rigside is a small village in South Lanarkshire, Scotland, about 5 mi from the town of Lanark, and less than 1 mi from Douglas Water.
 It lies on the A70 road to Ayr, and has approximately 800 inhabitants.

 Rigside is a former mining village.
-The village has one shop a takeaway cafe and public house as well as a doctor's surgery.
-The village has a very limited public transport link so most of the villagers have access to a car.
+The village has one shop, a takeaway cafe, a public house, and a doctor's surgery.
+The village has very limited public transport links so most of the villagers have access to a car.
 The village has a nursery and primary school, both located on Muirfoot Road next to the recently upgraded play park and skate park.